kaskada-ai/kaskada-ai.github.io/_posts/2023-06-05-timelines-save-time-and-money.md

-When processing and building real-time feature values from event-based data, it is easy to underestimate the power of using tools that are built to understand how time works.
+When processing and building real-time feature values from event-based data, it is easy to underestimate the power of tools that are built to understand how time works.
 Many software tools can parse and manipulate time-based data, but the vast majority have little more than convenience functionality for parsing and doing arithmetic on date-time values.
-On the other hand, Kaskada has a built-in, natural understanding of time that just works by default, which can reduce development time and effort, simplify deployment and debugging, and reduce the compute and storage resources needed to support real-time event-based systems.
+On the other hand, Kaskada has a built-in, natural understanding of time that just works by default.
+This understanding is powerful: it can reduce development time and effort, simplify deployment and debugging, and reduce the compute and storage resources needed to support real-time event-based systems.

 In this post, I'll discuss some costly pitfalls when building data pipelines with event-based data.
 In particular, I will share some anecdotes from my past